Distance: 37.8 miles. Elevation: 5302 ft.

-Thinking of the steep descents I would be doing during this ride, I wore a base layer, a roubaix long sleeved top, full-fingered gloves and my long leggings.
+Thinking of the steep descents I would be doing during this ride to the Col de la Ramaz, I wore a base layer, a roubaix long sleeved top, full-fingered gloves and my long leggings.
 I also took a cap with me in my back pocket and my lightweight rain jacket.

 I set off at about midday.
 The weather was hazy sun and not that warm.
 The first half mile of this ride was along the main road, typical of this sort of ski resort type town, being full of chalet-shaped ski shops, restaurants, apartments, etc. It could have been in any ski resort.
 They all seem to look the same.
 But it happens to be a great place for bike rides.

 The route turned right and immediately up a short but sharp 20% ramp and then started climbing more gradually up the hillside.
 All the hill sides are covered with chalets.
 I didn’t take many pictures because if you’ve seen one chalet-covered hillside you’ve seen them all.
 All the chalets are wooden alpine-style with balconies.